metamesh/metamesh.org/contact.md

 # Contact Us

 Do you want to help build [PittMesh](http://www.pittmesh.net)?
 Let us know.
+Want to suggest an improvement for our site?
+It's [open source](https://github.com/metamesh/metamesh.org/issues).

 If you are interested in helping with a specific seed network, please see our [projects](/projects.html) for contact information, or use the form below.